Blog

 Download now

 13th-month pay is a bonus employers offer or provide that is equivalent to one month’s salary, or one-twelfth of the employee's annual wage.
-In some countries, the bonus is statutory.
-In others, it’s a common perk.
+In some countries, the bonus is statutory, while other countries offer it as a common perk.
 13th-month salaries are a huge part of employment culture in Latin America and are referred to as aguinaldo in Spanish.

 This extra payment is not considered a performance bonus, but instead an extra month's salary that is not tied to the employee’s metrics.
 Many businesses factor in the 13th-month pay when deciding on annual salaries.
 This bonus payment is normally paid at the end of the year, around Christmas and the New Year.